Ecommerce Search Engine Optimization: How to write SEO-optimized product descriptions

 Getting your online store found is one the biggest challenges in running an ecommerce site, but thankfully the Shopify platform already includes a suite of tools for search engine optimization, or SEO.

-However, a user who enters “black rolling carry on bag” has likely already done his or her research and is looking for a specific product — and if they find that product they are more likely to buy.
+Product descriptions also play a key role in getting your site found when users search for specific terms relating to whatever it is they want to purchase.
+For example, a user who searches “luggage” may just be browsing or looking for inspiration.
+However, a shopper who enters “black rolling carry on bag” has likely already done their research and is looking for a specific product — and if they find that product they are likely to buy.

-- Start with broad, general information at the top and get more specific as you go down.
+Start with broad, general information at the top and get more specific as you go down.

-- In general, having a product description that’s longer is better than one that’s just a few sentences.
+In general, having a product description that’s longer is better than one that’s just a few sentences.
 Obviously you don’t want to overwhelm shoppers with paragraph after paragraph of text, but you should include enough to describe the item and work in key words.

-- Also include descriptive words such as “handmade,” “all natural,” “eco-friendly” and the like to target users who search for those terms.
+Also include descriptive words such as “handmade,” “all natural,” “eco-friendly” and the like to target users who search for those terms.

-- Describe features (such as foldable, reversible or customizable) that illustrate the versatility of a product.
+Describe features (such as foldable, reversible or customizable) that illustrate the versatility of a product.

-- Finally, don’t sacrifice any unique tone, style or voice your writing has just for the sake of SEO.
+Finally, don’t sacrifice any unique tone, style or voice your writing has just for the sake of SEO.
 Instead, look for creative ways to keep your unique writing style while also accomplishing other goals.